First Time in Delhi: Local Tips from Delhi Tour Guide Harry

-An American couple visiting First Time in Delhi: saw there Delhi Tour Guide and feel relax as Delhi is new and crowded for them, They get little nervous but Tour guide is there confidence
+An American couple visiting First Time in Delhi: saw there Delhi Tour Guide Harry and feel relax as Delhi is new and crowded for them, They get little nervous but Tour guide is there confidence

 Delhi Is More Than a Destination—It Is an Emotion